19/108 Public mental health interventions

 - Evaluations of interventions aimed at preventing mental health problems arising and promoting good mental health which target children and young people, e.g. on their transitions in and out of secondary school, the relationship between social media and mental health or the effectiveness of whole school-based interventions

-- Evaluation of mental health literacy and awareness programmes undertaken in different settings
+- Evaluation of population mental health literacy and awareness programmes undertaken in different settings

 - Studies that examine local community-based interventions that support community resilience and address risk and protective factors for positive mental health